02 Feb 12

 Feature of the Month: Request A Catalogue

-So you’ve explored CFP’s online home (very glad that you found us!) and would like to see the 3D, paper version?
+So you’ve explored Catalogue’s online home (very glad that you found us!) and would like to see the 3D, paper version?
 We’ve made it simple to request a print catalogue.

 Just head to the Request page and fill in your mailing information.
 Keep in mind that our new Catalogue comes out each November.